jazzband/django-analytical/docs/services/spring_metrics.rst

 Every website you track with Spring Metrics gets its own Tracking ID, and the :ttag:`spring_metrics` tag will include it in the rendered Javascript code.
-You can find the Tracking ID in the `manage page`_ of your Spring Metrics account.
+You can find the Tracking ID in the `Site Settings`_ of your Spring Metrics account.
 Set :const:`SPRING_METRICS_TRACKING_ID` in the project :file:`settings.py` file::